sphinx-doc/sphinx/doc/builders.rst

    details about it.
 For definition of the epub format, have a look at `<http://www.idpf.org/specs.htm>`_ or `<http://en.wikipedia.org/wiki/EPUB>`_.

+   Some ebook readers do not show the link targets of references.
+Therefore this builder adds the targets after the link when necessary.
+The display of the URLs can be customized by adding CSS rules for the class ``link-target``.

    Its name is ``epub``.

 .. module:: sphinx.builders.latex